Automattic/jetpack/readme.txt

 * Map Block: improve the calculation and persistence of maps' center points.
 * Map Block: improve the generation of an access token on WordPress.com sites.
 * Shortcodes: add new Vimeo shortcode format.
+* Subscriptions: display a clear error message when you try to subscribe to a site where you've already subscribed but did not validate your subscription.
 * Subscriptions: display a clear message when an email having many pending confirmations tries to subscribe to a site.
 * Synchronization: improve performance of data synchronization with WordPress.com.